 Medical negligence case for the failure to diagnose and treat a pulmonary embolism, resulting in the death of a husband and father.
 The case was settled for a confidential amount during mediation.

-Haley v.
-Henehan, DDS, [State Court, Henry County, Missouri]
+Dental Patient v.
+Henehan, DDS, [Henry County, Missouri]

 Dental malpractice case against Plaintiff's dentist for failure to diagnose and treat a perforated root causing infection and permanent bone loss, resulting in a jury verdict and settlement.

 Child v.
 Tracy, DDS, [Harrisonville, Cass County, Missouri]